-Heat the oven to 350 F. Grease and flour a 13 by 9 by 2-inch baking pan.
+Heat the oven to 350 F. Grease and flour a 13 x 9 x 2-inch baking pan.

-Add dry ingredients and vanilla and beat until blended.
+Add the dry ingredients and vanilla extract and beat until just blended.

 Fold in the baby food.

 Mix until smooth and creamy.
-Add more milk as needed for a spreadable frosting.
+Add more milk as needed to create a spreadable frosting.